Filip Hrgović: Hrgović vs Dubois

-Hrgović vs. Joyce
+Hrgović vs Joyce

 Hrgović faced Joe Joyce at Co-op Live in Manchester, England, on 5 April 2025, winning by unanimous decision to claim the vacant WBO International heavyweight title.
 Hrgović was a late replacement for an injured Dillian Whyte in this bout.

-Hrgović vs. Adeleye
+Hrgović vs Adeleye

-On 16 August 2025, he defeated David Adeleye by unanimous decision in Riyadh, Saudi Arabia, on the undercard of the Moses Itauma vs Dillian Whyte fight.
+On 16 August 2025, he defeated David Adeleye by unanimous decision in Riyadh, Saudi Arabia, on the undercard of the Moses Itauma vs. Dillian Whyte fight.

+Hrgović vs Allen

+Hrgović fought David Allen at the Keepmoat Stadium in Doncaster, England, on 16 May 2026.
+He won by technical knockout when his opponent's corner threw in the towel in the third round.

+IBF heavyweight champion

+Hrgović vs Itauma

+Hrgović fought Moses Itauma at The O2 Arena in London, England, on 29 August 2026, for the vacant IBF heavyweight title.
+He won through technical knockout in the ninth round and, in doing so, became the first Croatian heavyweight boxing world champion.

+Personal life

+Hrgović has a daughter who was born in May 2024.